shiv-prasad/FilmyQuote-AlexaSkillKit/README.md

 8. **As a final step, copy the ARN value from the top right corner of the screen.** You will need this value in the next step of this setup.

-## Connecting Your Voice User Interface To Your Lambda Function
+## Connecting Voice User Interface To FilmyQuote Lambda Function

 In the first step, we created a voice user interface for the intents and utterances we expect from our users.
 In the second step, we created a Lambda function that contains all of our logic for the skill.
 In this step, we need to connect those two pieces together.